 Author page for Maurie Cohen

-Maurie Cohen is an Associate Fellow at Tellus Institute and Associate Professor in the Department of Humanities and Director of the Program in Science, Technology, and Society at the New Jersey Institute of Technology.
+Maurie Cohen is an Associate Fellow at the Tellus Institute and Associate Professor in the Department of Humanities and Director of the Program in Science, Technology, and Society at the New Jersey Institute of Technology.
 He has held prior academic positions at the University of Leeds, Binghamton University (State University of New York), Mansfield College (Oxford University), and Indiana University.
 Dr. Cohen is a co-founder of the Sustainable Consumption Research and Action Initiative (SCORAI), an international knowledge network comprising academics, policy makers, and practitioners working at the interface of material consumption, sustainable systems innovation, and economic transition.
 He also serves as the editor of Sustainability: Science, Practice, and Policy, an open-access e-journal dedicated to the wide dissemination of scholarly research and professional insights on sustainability.
 His books include Innovations in Sustainable Consumption: New Economics, Socio-technical Transitions, and Social Practices

 (with Halina Brown and Philip Vergragt), Exploring Sustainable Consumption: Environmental Policy and the Social Sciences